azyobuzin/Azyobuzi.TwitterUrlExtractor/README.md

 */
 ```

-Note that the constructor of Extractor is little heavy, so you should reuse one instance.
+Note that the constructor of Extractor is a little heavy, so you should reuse one instance.

 ## Count the tweet length
 ```csharp